mora-lab/DynBioNet/README.md

 ## 3. KEGG pathway and GO term subnetwork analysis:
 This is the second tab of the app.<br>

 ### 3.1.
-Biological example:
+Goal and example:
-Our first goal is to check the evolution of the dynamic networks inside a given pathway or GO term along time ni our example (default) dataset.<br>
+Our first goal is to check the evolution of the dynamic networks inside a given pathway or GO term along time in our example (default) dataset.<br>

-From our study case, we have chosen the `COPD smoker` group, the `Human cytomegalovirus infection` KEGG pathway, and the `genes to genes` view, to show an example of DynBioNet visualizations.
+From our study case, we have chosen the `COPD smoker` group, the `Human cytomegalovirus infection` KEGG pathway, and the `genes to genes` view, to show an example of DynBioNet visualizations.<br>

+The following is an example of the plots generated under such conditions:<br>

 <img src="README.assets/Human-cytomegalovirus-infection.png" alt="Human-cytomegalovirus-infection" style="zoom: 25%;" />